-Shawn made the transition from finance to tech about three years ago and landed a job at Netlify and now at AWS!
+Shawn transitioned from finance to tech about three years ago and landed a job at Netlify and now at AWS!

-Clearly there are more than enough reasons to ask Shawn a couple of questions and find out what his secret is.
+Clearly, there are more than enough reasons to ask Shawn a couple of questions and find out his secret.

-What tips would you give someone interested to switch to tech? permalink
+What tips would you give someone interested in switching to tech?

-Another main thing, you can't start early enough is to market yourself in every possible way.
+Another main thing you can't start early enough is to market yourself in every possible way.
 Start writing, live streaming, being an active contributor, and promote yourself.
-With that comes networking, a network is so important, not just networking with tech people.
-Who knows, your neighbor or uncle might land you that super special job one day!
+With that comes networking.
+A network is so important, not just networking with tech people.
+Your neighbor or uncle might land you that super special job one day!

 Live streaming helped me find some bugs in AWS, where I could send the live stream to our devs and send them the timestamp to see the bug.